flalom/drugsens/README.md

 - `Concentration` = The amount of the drug treatment applied (concentration), quantitatively described.
 - `ConcentrationUnits` = The units in which the drug concentration is measured, such as micromolar (uM) or nanomolar (nM)
 - `ReplicaOrNot` = Indicates whether the sample is a replica or repeat of a previous experiment
-- `Name` = The standardized name of the cell markers as defined in the `config_DRUGSENS.txt` file.
+- `Name` = The standardized name of the cell markers as defined in the `config_drugsens.txt` file.
 This ensures consistency and accuracy in identifying and referring to specific cell markers.

 ### A first QC plot